 So that’s three to be going on with, four from Thursday, and all in South East London.
 Cheers, Kent!

 Update, August 2015: Beer Rebellion, Gipsy Hill, moved next door into permanent premises.
 The second Beer Rebellion in Queen’s Road, Peckham, is now a firmly established local institution.
-The London Beer Dispensary, from the same team, opened in Brockley.
+The London Beer Dispensary, from the guys at Southey Brewing, opened in Brockley.

 Listen to the Dulwich Raider and Dirty South talk about this and other vital matters in our first podcast: